zyedidia/sregx/README.md

 * `y/<p>/<cmd>/`: returns a string where each part of the string that is not matched by `<cmd>` is replaced by applying `<cmd>` to the particular unmatched string.
+* `u/<sh>/`: executes the shell command `<sh>` with the input as stdin and returns the resulting stdout of the command.
+Shell commands use a simple syntax where single or double quotes can be used to group arguments, and environment variables are accessible with `$`.
+This command is only directly available as part of the SRE CLI tool.

 The SRE tool also provides an augmentation to the original SRE description from
 Pike: command pipelines.
 A command may be given as `<cmd> | <cmd> | ...` where